High-performance liquid chromatography: History and development

-Prior to HPLC scientists used standard liquid chromatographic techniques.
+Prior to HPLC, scientists used benchtop column liquid chromatographic techniques.
 Liquid chromatographic systems were largely inefficient due to the flow rate of solvents being dependent on gravity.
 Separations took many hours, and sometimes days to complete.
-Gas chromatography (GC) at the time was more powerful than liquid chromatography (LC), however, it was believed that gas phase separation and analysis of very polar high molecular weight biopolymers was impossible.
-GC was ineffective for many biochemists because of the thermal instability of the solutes.
+Gas chromatography (GC) at the time was more powerful than liquid chromatography (LC), however, it was obvious that gas phase separation and analysis of very polar high molecular weight biopolymers was impossible.
+GC was ineffective for many life science and health applications for biomolecules, because they are mostly non-volatile and thermally unstable at the high temperatures of GC.
 As a result, alternative methods were hypothesized which would soon result in the development of HPLC.

 Following on the seminal work of Martin and Synge in 1941, it was predicted by Calvin Giddings, Josef Huber, and others in the 1960s that LC could be operated in the high-efficiency mode by reducing the packing-particle diameter substantially below the typical LC (and GC) level of 150 μm and using pressure to increase the mobile phase velocity.
-These predictions underwent extensive experimentation and refinement throughout the 60s into the 70s.
-Early developmental research began to improve LC particles, and the invention of Zipax, a superficially porous particle, was promising for HPLC technology.
+These predictions underwent extensive experimentation and refinement throughout the 60s into the 70s until these very days.
+Early developmental research began to improve LC particles, for example the historic Zipax, a superficially porous particle.

 The 1970s brought about many developments in hardware and instrumentation.
 Researchers began using pumps and injectors to make a rudimentary design of an HPLC system.
 Gas amplifier pumps were ideal because they operated at constant pressure and did not require leak-free seals or check valves for steady flow and good quantitation.
 Hardware milestones were made at Dupont IPD (Industrial Polymers Division) such as a low-dwell-volume gradient device being utilized as well as replacing the septum injector with a loop injection valve.

-While instrumentational developments were important, the history of HPLC is primarily about the history and evolution of particle technology.
+While instrumentation developments were important, the history of HPLC is primarily about the history and evolution of particle technology.
 After the introduction of porous layer particles, there has been a steady trend to reduced particle size to improve efficiency.
 However, by decreasing particle size, new problems arose.
 The practical disadvantages stem from the excessive pressure drop needed to force mobile fluid through the column and the difficulty of preparing a uniform packing of extremely fine materials.
 Every time particle size is reduced significantly, another round of instrument development usually must occur to handle the pressure.